sf-18/sarahfeng/_posts/2024-09-24-gooseflesh.md

 ‘I could make a replica,’ the stranger said.
 ‘There’s an art supply store down by Kachemak Bay.’

-He was interrupted by his phone going off, a tinny, uncomfortable frequency permeating the room.
-He fished it out of his pocket, and whatever he saw on the screen caused him to frown and curse.
+He was interrupted by the sound of his phone going off, a tinny, uncomfortable frequency, and whatever he saw on the screen caused him to frown and curse.
 Hurriedly he shut the ring back into the box — the colors disappeared from the walls, and I was bereft — and pocketed it.

 ‘We’ll go north,’ he decided.
 ‘You’ll last longer there.’